TheLoserCoder/Cozy/README.md

 # Cozy - cozy new tab

-A cozy and beautiful browser extension that replaces your new tab page with a stylish interface featuring customizable widgets, beautiful backgrounds, and productivity tools.
+A cozy and beautiful browser extension that replaces your new tab page.

 ## Screenshots